yesnik/mysql-guides/mysql/tables.md

 -- Query OK, 0 rows affected (4 min 10.59 sec)
 ```

-It this case table `claims_cc` has size 1.4Gb, 10.5 mln rows.
+Table `claims_cc` params: size 1.4Gb, 10.5 mln rows.

-It seems that internally MySQL created copy of the table and then renamed it.
+**Note:** It seems that internally MySQL created copy of the table and then renamed it.
+So ensure that there is *enough free space* on the server.

 ### Drop column